Travel and Reentry

 Traveling in the U.S.

-It is recommended that you carry copies of your immigration documents (or have access to copies in your smartphone) with you even when traveling domestically within the U.S., although no signatures on the I-20 or DS-2019 are required.
+It is recommended that you carry copies of your immigration documents or have access to electronic copies of your passport, visa, I-94, I-20/DS-2019, proof of enrollment, and EAD card (if on OPT) even when traveling domestically within the U.S. No signatures are required on the I-20 or DS-2019 .

 Traveling outside the U.S.